Kangaroo Point, Queensland: Transport

-By bus the suburb is serviced by the South East Busway transit line and buses along Main Street and Shafstons Avenue.
-By road Kangaroo Point residents rely on the Story Bridge and Captain Cook Bridge for access to the north, and the Southeast Freeway for access to the south.
+By bus, the suburb is serviced by the South East Busway transit line and buses along Main Street and Shafstons Avenue.
+By road, Kangaroo Point residents rely on the Story Bridge and Captain Cook Bridge for access to the north, and the Southeast Freeway for access to the south.
 Main Street connects the Story Bridge through the suburb to the South East Freeway.
 Bicycle paths run along the Brisbane River from South Bank to and over the Story Bridge.
 The bicycle paths are heavily used by cyclists, roller skaters and pedestrians.

 Cross River and CityHopper ferry services operate from the Riverside wharf in the CBD to Holman Street ferry wharf near the peak of Kangaroo Point.
 CityCat services do not directly service Kangaroo Point.

 The M7 Clem Jones Tunnel, a toll tunnel, which opened in March 2010, has a connection on Shafston Avenue.
 It diverts some traffic travelling through the suburb while providing an additional transport route for residents.

-A green bridge was proposed in 2010 to the west to connect Kangaroo Point to Brisibane City and to the east to connect Kangaroo Point to Merthyr Road New Farm, but at March 2020 these projects have not been progressed.
-The Cross River Rail tunnel is planned to connect under Kangaroo Point Cliffs from Woolloongabba to an Albert Street railway station.
+The Kangaroo Point Green Bridge was proposed in 2010 to connect Kangaroo Point to the Brisbane central business district.
+Construction of the bridge began in 2021.
+The Cross River Rail tunnel is planned to connect under the Kangaroo Point Cliffs from Woolloongabba railway station to Albert Street railway station.

 Education

-St Joseph's Primary School is a Catholic primary (Prep-6) school for boys and girls at 26-36 Leopard Street (27.4829°S 153.0329°E).
+St Joseph's Primary School is a Catholic primary (Prep–6) school for boys and girls at 26–36 Leopard Street (27.4829°S 153.0329°E).
 In 2017, the school had an enrolment of 318 students with 24 teachers (18 full-time equivalent) and 16 non-teaching staff (9 full-time equivalent).

 There are no government schools in Kangaroo Point.
 The nearest government primary school is East Brisbane State School in East Brisbane.
 The nearest government secondary school is Coorparoo Secondary College in Coorparoo.

 For tertiary studies, Kangaroo Point is host to Shafston International College and the Aboriginal Centre for the Performing Arts (ACPA) (which has now moved to the Judith Wright Arts Centre in Fortitude Valley) and was host to a Southbank Institute of TAFE campus until its demolition in 2009.
-Directly across the river from the cliffs is the Queensland University of Technology (Gardens Point campus) and in an adjacent suburb, the main campus for TAFE Queensland Brisbane (South Bank).
+Directly across the river from the cliffs is the Queensland University of Technology (Gardens Point campus) and the Southbank Institute of Technology is in neighbouring South Brisbane.

 Amenities

 St Mary's Anglican Church is at 455 Main Street (27.4749°S 153.0353°E).

-St Joseph's Catholic Church is at 26-36 Leopard Street (27.4829°S 153.0331°E).
+St Joseph's Catholic Church is at 26–36 Leopard Street (27.4829°S 153.0331°E).

 Wesley Uniting Church is at 48 Linton Street (27.4837°S 153.0373°E).

 St Nicholas Russian Orthodox Cathedral is at 344 Vulture Street (27.4841°S 153.0346°E).

 The Brisbane temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) is at 200 River Terrace (27.4809°S 153.0336°E).
 The gold statue of the Angel Moroni at the top of the spire of the temple is highly visible and illuminated at night.